RickyDane/CoDriver/README.md

 - Navigate through directories as you know it
 - Copy & Paste, delete, create and rename files and folders
 - Switch between "big buttons"- and list mode
-- Open / close tabs with Ctrl + t / Ctrl + w
 - Close popups with esc
+- Ctrl + f for a quicksearch in the current directory

 ### Advanced features
 - Compress files and folders